andsens/bootstrap-vz/bootstrapvz/plugins/minimize_size/README.rst

 footprint:

--  Mount folders from the host into key locations of the image volume to avoid any unneccesary disk writes.
+-  Mount folders from the host into key locations of the image volume to avoid any unnecessary disk writes.
 -  Use `zerofree <http://intgat.tigress.co.uk/rmy/uml/index.html>`__ to
    deallocate unused sectors on the volume.
 On an unpartitioned volume this will be done for the entire volume, while it will only happen on